tamiespinosa/kickstarter_analysis/README.md

 ### <a name="AnalysisGoals"></a>Analysis of Outcomes Based on Goals

- In this second portion if the data analysis the percentage of succesful, failed and cancel projects were charted agaisnt the excercise the goals were
+In this second portion of the data analysis the succesful, failed and cancel projects were grouped in different goal brackets.
+The percentage of succesful, failed and canceled project was determined for each goal bracket.

-Given that a project is deemed succesful when the pledged money matches or exceeds the goal, The criteria used to determine whether a project succeded or failed was solely if the pledged money matched or exceeded the goal.
-Therefore, projects with more modest goals tend to be be more successful.
+Projects with more modest goals tend to be be more successful.
 Of the 1047 kickstarter projects for plays, 720 (69%) of them had a goal to raise under $5000.
 Projects with goals of less than $1000 had 76% of success and projects between $1000 and $4999 had 72% of success.

 Between $5000 and $15000 the rate of success dropped to around 55%.
 Yet, of the 117 kickstarter failed play projects in this range, 26% of them raised $1000 or more and would've been succesful if the goal was less.
-Between $15000 and $25000 the rate of failure increases, yet it remains close to 50%.
+Between $15000 and $25000 the rate of failure increases, remaining still close to 50%.
 The data sample reduces in size as the price increases.

 Once the goal amounts exceed $25,000 the sample size becomes so small that the percentage of succesful and failed kikstarter projects are more affected by a single project.
 The trend becomes more erratic.